Pelumiomojesul/viraltechgenius/README.md

 | Scripting and Automation for Threat Mitigation | SOC Automation Lab|

 ## Tools
-[Provide tools and break them down into categories.
-Use ChatGPT to help create the link - Remove this afterwards]]
+[Provide tools and break them down into categories]

 ### Network
 <div>